top of page

 Similar to anxiety depression can manifest in a number of ways from being easy to anger, sleeplessness. sadness followed by numbness and a variety of ways.
 Sometimes it can take a while to come to the point of understanding you may be experiencing depression and it's a big step to seek help for it, yet one that I believe is worthwhile.

-CHILDLESS
+CHILDLESS NOT-BY-CHOICE (CNBC)

 GRIEF AND LIVING LOSS